ivan01-tech/shortly_njomi/README.md

 ## Code Logic

-- `Add`: configuring state for the , hooks loacl storage services to make request and so on`
+- `Add`: configuring state for the app :  hooks loacal storage, services to make request and so on`

 - `Stack` : try to solve CORS problems.

 - `Stack` : Deploy in order to have more info about the Netxork error problem.

 - `Feat` : configuring test with vitest.
+-
 - `Feat` : Finally solved netwok error.

-- `Feat` : Adding test for Banner , Advanced Statistcic , UrlShorthenForm and footer.
+- `Feat` : Adding test for Banner , Advanced Statistcic , UrlShorthenForm and footer section.